patricklam/plam.new-webpage/content/top/nz-places.md

 ## Tongariro National Park

 * [Tongariro Alpine Crossing](https://www.doc.govt.nz/parks-and-recreation/places-to-go/central-north-island/places/tongariro-national-park/things-to-do/tracks/tongariro-alpine-crossing/): very few tourists while NZ's borders are closed; was quite busy when we went (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1411)).
 I’d recommend the Circuit if at all possible.

+## Hawke's Bay / Napier
+* [Ahuriri Estuary Walking Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/hawkes-bay/places/napier-area/things-to-do/ahuriri-estuary-walking-track/): we saw spoonbills and herons, as well as some other birds, but not 70 species!
+* [Te Mata Park](https://www.tematapark.co.nz/): we climbed to the top of the peak and up and down around the park, which is decently scenic; got confused taking the blue track at one point and ended up on yellow.
+* [Bell Rock Loop Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/hawkes-bay/places/boundary-stream-area/things-to-do/boundary-stream-walks/): the bell-shaped rock and view are impressive; the wind was gale-force extreme and blowing me off my feet.
+20 minutes of driving on gravel.
+We did not do the loop but walked back through the more-sheltered forest.

 ## Waikato / Bay of Plenty
 * [Mauao (Mount Maunganui) Summit Walk](https://www.bayofplentynz.com/experiences/outdoor-adventures/tracks-and-trails/tracks-and-trails-in-mount-maunganui/mauao-mount-maunganui-summit-walk/), Tauranga (July 2021): kind of like Mount Royal.